robinagandhi/swa/slides/lecture-2/include/assurance-case-archived.md

 ### Avoid claims about the supporting method/techniques
 - .red[Bad claim:] The system uses AES encryption
 - Why?
-Because it is not interesting; Means to an end
+Because it is not interesting

 --